A woman sits at a table looking at a laptop as she writes in a notebook.

 Cash back credit cards

-Cash back cards make some of the best no annual fee credit cards.
+Cash back cards make excellent no annual fee credit cards for many cardmembers.
 Not only do you save money on annual fees, but you also earn valuable cash back on purchases.
-This type of card can help your budget even while you spend.
+The right rewards card may help you boost certain areas of your budget, even as you spend.

 Travel credit cards

-No annual fee credit cards are great choices for frequent business or personal travelers.
-If you find yourself spending more and more on traveling, there’s a no annual fee travel card out there for you.
-For example, the Discover It Miles® Credit Card has no annual fee and you can turn Miles into cash.
-Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants and more.2
+A credit card with no annual fee can be a great choice for frequent business or personal travelers.
+For example, the Discover it Miles® Credit Card has no annual fee and you can turn Miles into cash.
+Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants and more.4

 Secured cards

-If you’re looking to build a credit history, getting rid of annual fees leaves more money for you to keep up with monthly payments.
-The Discover It® Secured Credit Card can help you build credit with responsible use.3
+If you’re new to credit and looking to build credit history, getting rid of annual fees leaves more money for you to keep up with monthly payments.
+The Discover it® Secured Credit Card helps you build/rebuild credit with responsible use.5 Whether you’re building credit history for the first time or working to improve a credit score that’s not as high as you’d like, you don’t necessarily have to forgo rewards.
+With a secured card from Discover, earn cash back on everything you buy.

 Next steps